 This shows that PP attendance is behind both non-PP attendance and the school target attendance of 97%.
-Dene Magna did still struggle with some COVID absences during the year, which was included in the total absence figures.
-Additionally, persistent absence affects PP students more than non-PP students; which supports our decisions surrounding the mental health practitioner and KS3 PP Champion mentors for 2022/23.
+Compared to last year the PP attendance has slightly increased and there was a difference in the gap, which decreased by 0.5%.
+Additionally, persistent absence affects PP students more than non-PP students; which supports our decisions surrounding the mental health practitioner and student support mentors for 2023/24.